 If you want to set the printer to automatically print duplex for you, you must do so every time you log into a computer.
 Once logged in, WAIT for your printers to connect.
 To see their progress, go to "Start Menu" -> "Devices and Printers".
 Once the printer you are interested in appears, right-click on it and choose "Printing preferences" from its context menu.

-The "Printing preferences" dialog will appear.
+The "Printing preferences" dialog will appear (below is an example from a Dell printer, though your experience may vary slightly).
 On the first ("Layout") tab, set the item under "Print on Both Sides (Duplex)" to "Print on both sides".
 Ensure the "Long edge" item is selected below it:

 Click "OK" to save these settings.
 Now, whenever you print anything, it will automatically duplex it.